Anu Solomon

-Jarrett Pekelo Kahanuolaokalani "Anu" Solomon Jr. (born November 5, 1994) is a former American football quarterback for the Arizona Wildcats and Baylor Bears.
+Jarrett Pekelo Kahanuolaokalani "Anu" Solomon Jr. (born November 5, 1994) is an American former college football quarterback who played for the Arizona Wildcats and Baylor Bears.
 He began his college football career at Arizona, before deciding to transfer after his senior year to Baylor.
 He decided to withdraw from Baylor on October 31, 2017, after suffering a concussion.

-Early years
+Early life

 Solomon is Hawaiian.
 He was born in Honolulu, Hawaii, and he moved to Las Vegas, Nevada at age 10.
 He grew up with an interest in sports.
 His father, Jarrett Sr., was an all star, all-state linebacker at Farrington High School and attended San Jose State University.
 As a youngster, Anu played a variety of sports—baseball (pitcher), basketball (point guard) and football (linebacker and quarterback).

 Solomon graduated from Bishop Gorman High School in Las Vegas, Nevada in 2013.
 In four seasons, he passed for 5,234 yards and 49 touchdowns, and rushed for another 1,263 yards and 19 more scores in leading the four-time champion Bishop Gorman Gaels to an overall record of 43–3.

 As a freshman, Bishop Gorman won its first 12 games.
 Solomon passed for 2,026 yards with 19 touchdowns, and had 78 yards rushing with 3 touchdowns.
 He led Bishop Gorman to a 12–1 record.

 In his sophomore year, Solomon passed for 2,419 yards and 42 touchdowns, and also rushed for 276 yards and two scores.
 Bishop Gorman finished with a 13–2 record.